pytest-dev/pytest-bdd/README.rst

 The scenario decorator can accept the following optional keyword arguments:

 * ``encoding`` - decode content of feature file in specific encoding.
 UTF-8 is default.
-* ``example_converters`` - mapping to pass functions to convert example values provided in feature files.

 Functions decorated with the `scenario` decorator behave like a normal test function, and they will be executed after all scenario steps.